 These propositions offer a practical alternative to power calculations for choosing an experimentation strategy.
 Practical implementation is even simpler than the Gaussian case because it requires no information on the prior.
 The optimal strategy depends only on the variable cost of experimentation and on the experimental noise.
 So this is a practical method even in cases where there is too little data on prior experiments to estimate a prior.
 Moreover, the formulae can be implemented easily, much like a traditional power calculation.
-5 Illustrative Numerical Example We now consider an illustrative numerical example.
+5. Illustrative numerical example We now consider an illustrative numerical example.
 The example shows that, in plausible settings, our optimal experimentation strategy can perform considerably better than the standard rule-of-thumbs of power calculations and statistical significance.
-We based our setting on typical experiments run by brick-and-mortar firms with relatively small sample sizes.11 Consider a firm with 1,000 business units.
-The firm can choose a number $n \leq 1000$ of identical business units to include in an experiment to test an innovation with unknown quality Δ .
+We based our setting on typical experiments run by brick-and-mortar firms with relatively small sample sizes.13 Consider a firm with 1,000 business units.
+The firm can choose a number $n \le 1000$ of identical business units to include in an experiment to test an innovation with unknown quality Δ .
 We define quality as the percent gain in revenue due to the innovation.
-The firm has a prior that quality follows a normal distribution with mean M = -5 and standard deviation s = 5.12 The experiment is noisy due to variance in revenue from each business unit.
-We assume that the experimental error is normal as in Section 2, and we set the parameter σ to 30.
-We consider several specifications for the marginal cost c of experimentation.
-We set c so that the total cost of running an experiment with all 1,000 business units, 1000c, is between 5% of revenue and 0.1% of revenue.13 Thus, we consider a range of costs spanning relatively high-cost experimentation and relatively low-cost experimentation.
-The production function for this example is illustrated in Figure 2.
+The firm has a prior that quality follows a normal distribution with mean M = -5 and standard deviation s = 5.14 The experiment is noisy due to variance in revenue from each business unit.
+We assume that the experimental error is normal as in Section 2, and we set the parameter σ to 30.15 We consider several specifications for the marginal cost c of experimentation.
+We set c so that the total cost of running an experiment with all 1,000 business units, 1000c, is between 5% of revenue and 0.1% of revenue.16 Thus, we consider a range of costs spanning relatively high-cost experimentation and relatively low-cost experimentation.
+The production function for this example is illustrated in Fig. 2.
 Table 1 displays the optimal experimentation and implementation strategies under these different costs.
 In the highest-cost scenario, it is never optimal to implement the idea.
-When the cost of experimenting on all 1,000 business units is 1% of revenue, the optimal sample size is about 100 business units.
-As costs decrease, the optimal 11See Pierce et al. (2021) for an example.
+When the cost of experimenting on all 1,000 business units is 1% of revenue, the optimal sample size is about 110 business units.
+As costs decrease, the optimal sample size increases; in the lowest-cost scenario, the optimal sample size is about 430 business units.
+The optimal implementation strategy is to accept the innovation if the experiment's t-statistic exceeds a small, positive threshold.
+Profits, when positive, range from 0.16% of revenue to 0.33% of revenue, when the size of the experiment is chosen optimally.
+This is a significant number.
+A firm that runs ten experiments in a year would then have an expected revenue gain between 1.6% and 3.3% of revenue.
+We compare our optimal implementation and experimentation strategy with the standard ruleof-thumb.
+The standard rule-of-thumb implementation strategy is to implement an idea if and 13 See Pierce et al. (2021) for an example.